bogeeee/pve-manager-electrified/docs/security.md

 - `apt install pve-manager-electrified` adds ~470 additional debian packages for Node.js and npm
 - For the nodejsserver code, after install, there are ~300 Node.js packages installed.
 You can find them under `/usr/share/pve-manager-nodejsserver/node_modules`
+  - 254 of them come by [express](https://expressjs.com/), which is the most used web server in the Node.js world and backs millions of productive websites.
+  - 30 of them come by the very broadly used packages: axios, vite, execa.
 - For the client/web, there are ~100 packages installed + again those from nodejsserver.
 You can find them under: `/usr/share/pve-manager/node_modules`
   - The following packages have pinned versions, because exploit ability is considered lower than a future supply chain attack:
     - **react-draggable + it's dependencies** See commit c65e7a7c.